 Since there are a lot of you getting your new puppies in the next few weeks, I thought I’d share a post with a some links in case you missed them on the website or I failed to point you in that direction. 🙂 I know there are a lot of links, but they’re all important.
 Please take the time to click on each one and read through it.
 I’ve tried to include everything that is important as you prepare to bring your new puppy home!

-First, we have two pages that give some ideas on items you might want to pick up before bringing your new baby home.
+First, we have two pages that give some ideas and explanations about items you may want to get.
 And it talks about the puppy food the puppies are currently eating.
 (A few of you have asked about that).

 Here are a few positive reinforcement training books I recommend.
 You might want to get these ahead of time and start reading (if you haven’t already).
 The last one I purchased as an audio book.
 I highly recommend it!
 You can get it now and listen to it in the upcoming weeks before you pick up your puppy.

 And though the books will be really helpful, I cannot recommend this puppy school highly enough!
 If you do anything for your puppy, please read this link and check out Baxter and Bella’s online puppy school.
 The membership is LIFETIME!
 Yes, you heard me correctly, you pay once and they are there for you for the life of your dog.
 Whether it’s getting set up for your new puppy, what to do in the first weeks or problems that arise later.
 Sign up for your sanity and the sake of your puppy!
 Don’t forget to use our code for the discount!